martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 cache, so each independant loop has a high chance of having to read a page from disk.
 The Shared Hit/Read ratio is ~0.5, and total data read from disk goes from 7.7MB in the previous case to 5.5GB.

+## Wrapping up

+In my benchmarks, it's not so clear which query is the best one.
+It might depend on specific use cases, and requires benchmarking on your infrastructure.

+Subqueries are **easier** to write.
+They excel in **independence**: you are less at risk to make row match unrelated row and mess your statistics.
+They are also better at **filtering** overall: they provide performance gains for each filter reducing the amount of data, and even more with good covering indexes.

+CTEs are a bit harder to write and read.
+They do not benefit from root filtering, as the CTEs are computed before.
+However, they are the best for **disk affinity**: they read data in a cache friendly way.
+They also enjoy indexes and partitions to even reduce their disk footprint.
+In production systems, this might provide **greater performance benefits**.